 Why camp at Clear Lake Campground?

 Clear Lake Campground is right on the shore of Cache Creek, across from Anderson Marsh State Park.
 Campers can enjoy fishing, boating, bird watching, or just relaxing right at camp and there are plenty of things to do in the area.
 We offer a variety of sites with full hook-ups and a few sites for tent camping only.
-We also offer kayak, canoe, and small motor boat rentals.
+We also offer kayak and canoe rentals.